harvardinformatics/informatics-website/docs/resources/Tutorials/installing-command-line-software.md

 ### 3. `[package name]: command not found`

-If you see a `command not found` error for a package you successfully ran `mamba install` on previously, it likely means you aren't in the same environmeny as where you installed the package.
+If you see a `command not found` error for a package you successfully ran `mamba install` on previously, it likely means you aren't in the same environment as where you installed the package.
 Make sure you [activate the correct environment](#activating-environments).

 ### 4. The package I want to install isn't available through conda :(